stonith404/pingvin-share/README.md

 ### Upgrade to a new version

+1. Check if your local `docker-compose.yml` and `.env` files are up to date with the files in the repository
-Just update the docker container by running `docker compose pull && docker compose up -d`
+2. Run `docker compose pull && docker compose up -d` to update your docker container

 > Note: If you installed Pingvin Share before it used Sqlite, you unfortunately have to set up the project from scratch again, sorry for that.